Mt. Rogers NRA / Grayson Highlands S.P.

 Bordering Mount Rogers NRA to the south is Grayson Highlands State Park.
 Located roughly midway between Independence and Damascus on U.S. 58, Grayson Highlands State Park was established in 1965, and was originally known as Mount Rogers State Park.

-The park has nine hiking trails that lead to panoramic vistas, scenic waterfalls, and a 200-year-old pioneer cabin.
+The park has nine hiking trails that lead to panoramic vistas, scenic waterfalls, as well as a 200-year-old pioneer cabin.
 The park also offers access to the Appalachian Trail, as well as trails in the surrounding Jefferson National Forest.

 One of my absolute favorite hikes in the Southern Appalachians is along the Appalachian Trail to the summit of Mt.
 Rogers.